sts10/blog-hugo/content/post/2016-11-12-some-privacy-and-security-measures.markdown

 - [Electronic Frontier Foundation's Surveillance Self-Defense Guide](https://ssd.eff.org/)
   - EFF also has [guides for different roles](https://ssd.eff.org/en/playlist) like [activist or protester](https://ssd.eff.org/en/playlist/activist-or-protester#playlist).
 Separately, they recently published a blog post called ["Digital Security Tips for Protesters"](https://www.eff.org/deeplinks/2016/11/digital-security-tips-for-protesters).
 - [privacytools.io](https://www.privacytools.io/) - A well-maintained list of recommended tools and settings to enhance your privacy.
-- [macOS Security and Privacy Guide](https://github.com/drduh/macOS-Security-and-Privacy-Guide) - a bit more intense, but good to read through to learn about more advanced steps.
+- An unofficial [macOS Security and Privacy Guide](https://github.com/drduh/macOS-Security-and-Privacy-Guide) - a bit more intense, but good to read through to learn about more advanced steps.
 - [Select All's Two-Step, 14-Word Guide to Comprehensive Digital Security](http://nymag.com/selectall/2017/03/digital-security-information-hackers-internet-privacy.html)
 - [How to encrypt your entire life in less than an hour](https://medium.freecodecamp.com/tor-signal-and-beyond-a-law-abiding-citizens-guide-to-privacy-1a593f2104c3#.wwonlaaud) - Repeats a lot of the tips in the other guides I link to above, but it got [decent comments when posted to r/crypto](https://www.reddit.com/r/crypto/comments/5cecij/how_to_encrypt_your_entire_life_in_less_than_an/?st=ivlr2eka&sh=79ada075).
 - [Security in a Box](https://securityinabox.org/en) - a "toolkit was created by the [Tactical Technology Collective](http://www.tacticaltech.org/) and [Front Line Defenders](http://www.frontlinedefenders.org/)" that looks pretty comprehensive.
 If you're using Tor, they also have [an onion address](http://bpo4ybbs2apk4sk4.onion/).